-Power mobility provides people the ability to be more independent outdoors and, to some extent, even indoors – probably not at home, but imagine the advantage of a scooter at a shopping center, for example.
-If you have lower body weakness/stiffness, decreased functional activity tolerance/stamina, lung disease, arthritis, obesity, and other diseases, a power scooter may provide you with the means to performing everyday tasks that you previously could not complete without difficulty.
+Power mobility provides people the ability to be more independent outdoors and, to some extent, even indoors – (though probably not at home).
+Imagine the advantage of a three-wheel scooter at a shopping center, for example.
+If you have lower body weakness, stiffness, decreased functional activity tolerance, decreased stamina, lung disease, arthritis, obesity, and other diseases, a power scooter may provide you with the means to perform everyday tasks that you previously could not complete without difficulty.

 A three-wheel scooter is designed with two driver wheels in the back and one articulating wheel in the front.
 As compared to a four-wheel scooter, these are smaller and narrower.
 Due to their size, three-wheel mobility scooters are great indoors or on outdoor smooth surfaces.
-Their design allows for a tighter turning radius and better navigation in smaller spaces; whereas a four-wheel is mostly used for outdoors on uneven surfaces and in larger areas.
+Their design allows for a tighter turning radius and better navigation in smaller spaces; whereas a four-wheel is mostly used outdoors on uneven surfaces and in larger areas.
+The three-wheel scooter design, and the tight turning circle, make for a generally more nimble mode of transportation.

 Three-wheel scooters also provide a leg-room size advantage.
-They are great for those with longer legs as there is more room, or those with achy joints or stiff legs.
+Generally speaking they are usually great for those with longer legs as there is more room available for the user to stretch out.
+Subsequently, they are also advantageous to those who suffer from achy joints or stiff legs.

 Invacare Orion Pro

 Invacare’s Orion Pro is an upgraded power scooter with enhanced battery performance, 12” wheels, and improved suspension, coming in both a three-wheel and four-wheel option.
-The three-wheel Orion Pro weighs 126kg and has a turning radius of 2500mm, while the four-wheel Orion Pro weighs 136kg and has a turning radius of 2750mm.
+The three-wheel Orion Pro has a maximum weight capacity of 126kg and has a turning radius of 2500mm, while with the four-wheel Orion Pro it’s 136kg and has a turning radius of 2750mm.

 These scooters have been subjected to German independent TUV laboratory testing, ensuring that users can be confident they are driving a scooter of the highest quality.
 The Orion Pro comes with several safety features, such as on-board electronic speed reduction system (reducing speeds around curves) and a two-step disengaging lever (preventing the scooter from free-wheeling).
 These scooters also come equipped with adjustable tillers for positioning, ergonomic steering, hand brakes, and brake lights and can be customized to your liking with color options and accessories.